-Study Programmes are a range of courses for 16-18 year olds that enable them to develop their personal, social and employability skills whilst in an environment that suits their way of learning.
+Study Programmes are a range of courses for 16-18 year olds in the Darlington and Tees Valley area that enable them to develop their personal, social and employability skills whilst in an environment that suits their way of learning.
 The courses allow young people to gain some real life work experience with an employer to increase their chances of gaining employment, further training or an Apprenticeship.

 Scroll down to the menu below to navigate our Study programme page.

 Who is this course for?

 The Study Programme is designed for learners aged 16-18 (school leavers).

 What entry requirements do I need to start the course?